- What Data is the LTBP Program Collecting?

 Each of these high priority performance issues will be examined in detail, and the specific data necessary to study the issues will be identified.

 To ensure that LTBP Program data are collected in a consistent manner over the duration of the program, data collection protocols are being developed by the Federal Highway Administration (FHWA) for use by practitioners, LTBP researchers, and decisionmakers involved with the research, design, construction, inspection, maintenance, and management of bridges.
-The LTBP Program protocols are for research purposes and intended primarily for use within the LTBP Program.
 Report FHWA-HRT-16-007, Long-Term Bridge Performance (LTBP) Program Protocols, Version 1, was published in January 2016.

 More information about the LTBP Program Protocols can be found on the Products page.

 The LTBP Program is currently collecting data on approximately 500 bridges throughout the United States.
 Figure 1 shows the bridge regions that the LTBP Program has determined for its data collection efforts.
 These regions provide the names of the concentrated areas of bridges, known as clusters and corridors, that were selected using a multi-tiered sampling approach.

 Figure 1.
 Map.
 LTBP Program bridge cluster and corridor regions.

 Given the large and diverse population of bridges throughout the United States, one of the most significant challenges to the LTBP Program is selecting a sample of bridges that is large enough and diverse enough to be representative, yet small enough to permit data collection efforts within current resource constraints.
 To meet this challenge, the LTBP Program designed a multi-tiered sampling approach.
 The following are the primary steps taken during bridge selection: